tanusnigdhabiswas/Sales-Data-Analysis/README.md

-# demo_project
+# My_First_Project
-This is my first Git Repository.
+This is my first project.
-Author -Tandra
+Author -Tanusnigdha